sixcolors/gofiber-react-session-csrf-example/README.md

 # Example GoFiber Backend with React Frontend using Sessions and CSRF

+**Note:** This is an example has been updated to use the latest GoFiber v3 beta version.
+You can check the [v2](https://github.com/sixcolors/gofiber-react-session-csrf-example/tree/v2) branch for the a version that uses GoFiber v2.

 This is an example of a GoFiber backend with a React frontend that uses sessions and CSRF tokens.

 Inspired by https://redis.com/blog/json-web-tokens-jwt-are-dangerous-for-user-sessions/ and developer questions about such a use case on the GoFiber discord server.